Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

-Systematic investigations evaluated various correlations between central frequencies $\nu^\text{c}$ extracted by the fits, RF power monitoring, temperatures, direct and indirect magnetic field measurements, as well as variations of the parameters of the empirical fit function and extraction of the linear independent amplitudes by fitting every term of Eq.~(\ref{eq:amplitudes}) separately to the data instead of a simultaneously, as shown in Fig.~\ref{fig:AmpFitsAndFT}(top).
+Systematic investigations evaluated various correlations between central frequencies $\nu^\text{c}$ extracted by the fits, RF power monitoring, temperatures, direct and indirect magnetic field measurements, as well as variations of the six predetermined parameters by three standard deviations of the empirical fit function and extraction of the linear independent amplitudes by fitting every term of Eq.~(\ref{eq:amplitudes}) separately to the data instead of simultaneously, as shown in Fig.~\ref{fig:AmpFits}.
 However, all those tests showed negligible effects at the present level of statistics.
-The impact of the offset correction where three uninterrupted data taking periods were distinguished was tested by rerunning the analysis with a single joint offset.
-The absolute difference between the complex amplitudes $\mathcal{A}$ obtained with these two methods serves a measure for systematic effects.
+A search for other frequency components confirmed the absence of any significant signal in a wider range (see End Matter for details).
+The impact of the aforementioned \emph{offset correction} was tested by rerunning the analysis without distinguishing uninterrupted data taking periods.
+The absolute difference between the complex amplitudes $\mathcal{A}$ obtained with these two methods serves as a measure for systematic effects.
 Amplitudes from the frequency difference ($\mathcal{A^-}$) appeared more susceptible to systematic effects than those of the sum frequency ($\mathcal{A^+}$), which is reasonable as the first order Zeeman shifts cancel for the latter.
 All values and uncertainties of amplitudes are summarized in Tab.~\ref{tab:AmpResultsVar1}, with the last column showing the potential systematic effects stemming from the offset correction, which is smaller than statistical uncertainties.
-All other systematic effects were even smaller and can be safely ignored.

-Furthermore, the presence of other frequency components was tested by a Fourier transform method for unevenly sampled time series referred to as Lomb-Scargle periodograms~\cite{VanderPlas2018,VanderPlas2015,VanderPlas2012,Lomb1976,Scargle1982}.
-Widely used by the astrophysics communities~\cite{astropy:2022,astropy:2018,astropy:2013}, the method has been recently applied in searches for sidereal variations to constrain Lorentz violations~\cite{Dreissen2022}.
-The periodogram of the combined frequencies $\nu_\pm^\text{c}$ are shown in Fig.~\ref{fig:AmpFitsAndFT}~(bottom).
-The frequency $\nu_-^\text{c}$ is more sensitive to changes of $B_\text{stat}$ that could be induced by environmental fluctuations, therefore the observation of higher power values in comparison to $\nu_+^\text{c}$ reasonable.
-Even the highest observed power levels can be explained with $\geq90\%$ probability as Gaussian noise when interpreted as $p$-values using the methods developed by Baluev~\cite{BaluevMethod}.
-The inset zooms onto the frequency region of interest.
-The small fringes appear due to the three-month time separation between the two campaigns.
-Day-night effects can thus be resolved from sidereal variations.